kmezhoud/bioCancer/inst/base/tools/help/Circomics.md

 [Circos](http://circos.ca/) is a package for visualizing data and information with circular layouts.
 User can visualize multiple matrices of [Omics](https://en.wikipedia.org/wiki/Omics) data at the same time and makes easy the exploring of relationships between dimensions using coloring sectors.

-This function uses [CoffeeWheel](https://github.com/armish/coffeewheel) package developped by Dr. ARman Aksoy.
+This function uses [CoffeeWheel](https://github.com/armish/coffeewheel) package developped by Dr. Arman Aksoy.

 #### Studies in Wheel
 User needs to: